eehitchcock/100_readings/mjr/romance/sir_tristrem.md

 ##Comment

-110. the poet spoke with thomas and read in a poem about the hero of his story; he will now tell it as it was told "in toun." it is the story of a __faded era__; the story starts with a contrast between roland and morgan - an endless battle that eventually reaches the shores of england, from brittaby. there, in a turnament against his enemy, roland dies, leaving beyond a woman, blancheflour [she dies in childbirth], and a child, tristrem.
+110. the poet spoke with thomas and read in a poem about the hero of his story; he will now tell it as it was told "in toun." it is the story of a __faded era__; the story starts with a contrast between roland and morgan - an endless battle that eventually reaches the shores of england, from brittany. there, in a turnament against his enemy, roland dies, leaving beyond a woman, blancheflour [she dies in childbirth], and a child, tristrem.

 	- brittaby is the land of war; england, ruled by markes, is where the conflict finds a __peaceful resolution__. nevertheless, this resolution is __tragic__; blancheflour "hears" this news [there is, in this initial section of the poem, a strong emphasis on _rumors_ as witnesses of historical facts].